-The House of Bishops' Safeguarding Policy states that the Church 'will train and equip church officers to have the confidence and skills they need to care and support children, young people and vulnerable adults and to recognise and respond to abuse.'
+The House of Bishops' Safeguarding Policy states that the Church will train and equip church officers to have the confidence and skills they need to care for and support children, young people and vulnerable adults and to recognise and respond to abuse.'

-The Training and Development Framework outlines the core safeguarding training that is available from the diocese.
+The Training and Development Framework 2019 outlines the core safeguarding training that is available from dioceses.

-CO - Basic awareness Recommended for anyone who needs a basic level of awareness of safeguarding.
-This module is also a pre-requisite for attendance at any other core training module.
-C1 - Foundation Required for anyone who has safeguarding responsibilities/contact with children and/or vulnerable adults.
-C2 - Leadership Required for anyone who has safeguarding leadership responsibilities and/or leads activities involving children and/or vulnerable adults.
-C3 - Clergy and lay ministers Those holding a license, commission, authorisation, permission to officiate from a bishop, ordained or lay.
-C4 - Senior staff Senior staff who have key roles in safeguarding policy, strategy and practice.
-C5 - Refresher To be undertaken every three years by those who have completed C1, C2 or C3.
+Basic Awareness Recommended for anyone who needs a basic level of awareness of safeguarding.
+Foundation Required for anyone who has safeguarding responsibilities/contact with children and/or vulnerable adults.
+Leadership Required for anyone who has safeguarding leadership responsibilities/is leading activities involving children and/or vulnerable adults.
+Senior Staff Senior staff who have key roles in safeguarding policy, strategy and practice.

-Who gets what training in the parish?31
+Who gets what training in the Parish?31